hyperledger-archives/sawtooth-rfcs/text/0000-wasm-smart-contracts.md

   }
 ```

-If the contract does not already exists or does not have an entry the contract
+If the contract does not already exist or does not have an entry in the
-registry the transactions is invalid.
+contract registry the transactions is invalid.

 If the transaction signer is not an owner, they cannot delete the contract and
 the transaction is invalid.